larilofman/EggTimer/README.md

 Alarm state:
 - screen flashing with red color
-- plays an alarm sound
+- plays an alarm sound with winsound
 - ok button

+Alarm sound by Mike Koenig